joshelvn11/PyGOPS/README.md

 On the server side the game play procedure starts by setting all the game variables (current round, points and cards) to their start game defaults.
 The Diamond cards are then shuffled. and the round procedure is started.

-On the client side it starts an indefinite loops controlled by the game-in-play state variable which will continually listen for messages from the server one at a time and process them accordingly based on the specified command.
+On the client side it starts an indefinite loop controlled by the game-in-play state variable which will continually listen for messages from the server one at a time and process them accordingly based on the specified command.

 The round procedure starts by sending current round information to each player i.e. the round number, both player's